 The Authority established the BCFS executive compensation plan in the fiscal year ended March 31, 2012.
-The plan was effective October 1, 2011 and, in accordance with the CFA and Bill 20, it presently governs the remuneration the Company may provide to its current President & Chief Executive Officer, but not the remuneration of any other executive officer of BCFS so long as that individual remains in his current position.
-No amendments to the BCFS executive compensation plan were made by the Authority in the fiscal year ended March 31, 2013.
+The plan was effective October 1, 2011 and, in accordance with the CFA and Bill 20, it presently governs the remuneration the Company may provide to its President & Chief Executive Officer, but not the remuneration of any other executive officer of BCFS so long as that individual remains in his current position.
+In the fiscal year ended March 31, 2014, the BCFS board amended the compensation framework for its President & Chief Executive Officer and other executives, discontinuing the short term incentive plan and implementing a salary holdback compensation plan for these individuals effective April 1, 2013.
+No amendment of the BCFS executive compensation plan was required to effect this change in the compensation framework, and the plan remained unchanged in the fiscal year.